searxng/searxng/README.rst

 Privacy-respecting, hackable `metasearch engine`_

-If you are looking for running instances, ready to use, then visit searx.space_.
+Searx.space_ lists ready-to-use running instances.

-Otherwise jump to the user_, admin_ and developer_ handbooks you will find on our homepage_.
+A user_, admin_ and developer_ handbook is available on the homepage_.

 |SearXNG install|
 |SearXNG homepage|